ansdb/High-availability-web-app-deployed-on-AWS/README.md

 - #### Networking Infrastructure.
 This is a cloud formation file that contains the necessary code to set up the networking infrastructure on the AWS cloud

+- #### IAM Role.
+Here you will find an IAM Role for the ec2 instances to access the S3 bucket to retreive web app files from it.

+- #### Servers.
+Here you will find all the nessecary resources to host your app and make it high available and scalable.